marcsgil/StructuredLight.jl/README.md

 ## Example

-The following code is a minimal working exemple for this package:
+The following code is a minimal working example for this package:

 ```julia
 using StructuredLight #Loads the package